SchnyderKay/M324/README.md

 ## User Stories
 The user stories are used to imitate the behavior of a user.
 We can use these stories to build tests and logic into our application.
-This simplifies the planning and creation of tickets
+This simplifies the planning and creation of tickets.

 ![user stories](./Images/userStories.png)

+## Classification figures

+We use two different kinds of classification figures, which are used in the business report.
+For the first we used all metrics from our tickets, which gives us different information about our work process.
+All the information about the tickets can be found [here](https://tbzedu-my.sharepoint.com/:x:/g/personal/kay_schnyder_edu_tbz_ch/ETEOqXSWJ_NElX9zm-97S48BYXe6KywImw80YmzvvCs97Q?e=njes6M).

 ## Protocol